It’s that time of year… back-to-school season!

 The local thrift stores and consignment shops are a great place to find great deals on backpacks and clothing items, usually in good condition.

 Use cash back apps

-And don’t forget to use a receipt scanning app like Fetch to get rewarded for your school shopping simply by taking a picture of your receipt.
+And don’t forget to use a receipt scanning app like Fetch Rewards to get rewarded for your school shopping simply by taking a picture of your receipt.

 Get rewarded just for snapping pictures of your receipts.
 No pre-selecting offers, no scanning barcodes, no surveys, no ads – just scan your receipts and earn points!